danielssonn/blockchain-oracles/Readme.md

 ## Reward Token

 - [x] Reward Tokens will be minted acording to the Tokenomics model
-- [x] Some parameters of the model will include number of StakingTokens staked, duration of the stake, success of the stakee ...
+- [x] Tokenomics model will include number of StakingTokens staked, duration of the stake, success of the stakee
 - [x] Reward Tokens has monetary characteristics, has economic value and needs to be inflation controlled
 - [x] The exact tokenomic model is TBD, and is the very next component on the Roadmap